Oxford Industries (NYSE:OXM) Releases FY 2021 Earnings Guidance

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
-Stockholders of record on Friday, October 15th will be given a dividend of $0.42 per share.
-This represents a $1.68 annualized dividend and a dividend yield of 1.87%.
-The ex-dividend date is Thursday, October 14th.
-Oxford Industries’s payout ratio is presently -92.82%.

-In other news, EVP Scott Grassmyer sold 1,000 shares of the stock in a transaction on Monday, June 21st.
-The stock was sold at an average price of $100.54, for a total transaction of $100,540.00.
-Following the completion of the transaction, the executive vice president now directly owns 35,097 shares in the company, valued at approximately $3,528,652.38.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In other news, EVP Scott Grassmyer sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, June 21st.
+The shares were sold at an average price of $100.54, for a total transaction of $100,540.00.
+Following the completion of the sale, the executive vice president now owns 35,097 shares of the company’s stock, valued at approximately $3,528,652.38.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
 Corporate insiders own 5.80% of the company’s stock.

-An institutional investor recently raised its position in Oxford Industries stock.
-Morgan Stanley raised its position in shares of Oxford Industries, Inc. (NYSE:OXM) by 100.9% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 86,443 shares of the textile maker’s stock after buying an additional 43,420 shares during the period.
+A hedge fund recently raised its stake in Oxford Industries stock.
+Morgan Stanley lifted its stake in shares of Oxford Industries, Inc. (NYSE:OXM) by 100.9% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 86,443 shares of the textile maker’s stock after buying an additional 43,420 shares during the quarter.
 Morgan Stanley owned about 0.51% of Oxford Industries worth $8,545,000 as of its most recent filing with the Securities & Exchange Commission.
-79.40% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds own 84.19% of the company’s stock.

 About Oxford Industries